Sophia-bhs/slow5_pod5_converter/README.md

 ### How to view a slow5/blow5 file

-`slow5tools` is a toolkit developed by used to visualise and manipulate slow5 files.
+`slow5tools` is a toolkit, developed by the team at Garvan, used to visualise and manipulate slow5 files.

 **Install slow5tools**